apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  Your origin server sets ``Vary: Accept`` when doing content negotiation with ``Accept`` *OR*
    -  The server does not send a ``406 (Not Acceptable)`` response for types that it cannot serve.

-.. ts:confvar:: CONFIG proxy.config.http.cache.ignore_accept_language_mismatch INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_accept_language_mismatch INT 0
    :reloadable:

    When enabled (``1``), Traffic Server serves documents from cache with a ``Content-Language:`` header that does not match the